mwallingham/AdventOfCode_2019/README.md

-# adventOfCode
+# AdventOfCode_2019
-Re-introduction to coding after some time off
+Re-introduction to Python coding after some time off